markschl/seq_consensus/docs/source/usage.rst

        [0. , 3. , 1. , 0. , 0. ],
        [0. , 0. , 2. , 0. , 0. ]])

 The row order corresponds to the order of the letters.
-The first four rows thus contain the frequencies of the four DNA bases for the five alignment columns.
+The last row (no. 5) contains the internal gap count.
 *Note* that the letter 'R' contributes half to 'A' and half to 'G', which explains the decimal numbers in the first column.